 The Future of Drones in 2023 and Beyond

-I think that contrary to the current growth rates of the drone industry thrown around on the internet, the drone market will grow bigger and faster than what is expected.
+Contrary to the current growth rates of the drone industry thrown around on the internet, the drone market will grow bigger and faster than expected.

 The ease that drones are introduced to several industries is no secret so I won’t even go into that.
 You’ve also seen how heavily marketed consumer drones have been in the later years, with new drone youtubers popping up every week.